backupbrew/switchbrew/NV services.md

 # Panic

-In some cases {NV/GPU}(?) may panic.
+In some cases, a panic may occur.
+NV forces a crash by doing:

+`(void *)0 = 0xCAFE;`

 End result is that the system hangs with a white-screen.

 [Category:Services](Category:Services "wikilink")